 Lean into the counsel of experts and medical professionals.

-This might be difficult because steroid use for bodybuilding purposes is not medically condoned, but you should still make your doctor aware of what you are planning to do and plan your cycles according to the advice you are given.
+This might be difficult because steroid use for bodybuilding purposes is not medically condoned, but if a bodybuilder intends to use steroids, they should still make their doctor aware of what they are planning to do and plan their cycles according to the advice they are given.

 Bodybuilders often exceed the dosages that are medically recommended when they cycle with the powerful drugs.
-Medical recommendations are really the safest way to proceed with your plan for off-periods and dosage amounts, as well as your post-cycle therapy, but they typically not be high enough to get results.
+Medical recommendations are the only safe way to take steroids, but they are not recommended for performance enhancement and these doses are typically are not high enough to get results for bodybuilding.

 Taking steroids at high dosages significantly increases the risk of side effects.